tvanwinckel/intro-spring-core/Introduction_SpringCore.md

 The Web layer consists of the Web, Web-MVC, Web-Socket, and Web-Portlet modules:

-* The **Web** module provides basic web-oriented integration features such as multipart file-upload functionality and the initialization of the IoC container using servlet lis
+* The **Web** module provides basic web-oriented integration features such as multipart file-upload functionality and the initialization of the IoC container using servlets
 * The **Web-MVC** module contains Spring's Model-View-Controller (MVC) implementation for web applications.
 * The **Web-Socket** module provides support for WebSocket-based, two-way communication between the client and the server in web applications.
 * The **Web-Portlet** module provides the MVC implementation to be used in a portlet environment and mirrors the functionality of Web-Servlet module.